 Speech and Language Therapists (SLTs)

 SLTs address communication and swallowing difficulties.
-They develop strategies to improve verbal and non-verbal communication.
+They develop methods to improve verbal and non-verbal communication.
 They also train carers on how to support the patient’s speech and language needs.

 Physiotherapists